trevormcinroe/terra_nova/README.md

 ```bash
 CUDA_VISIBLE_DEVICES= python3 your_recording_script.py
 ```

+NOTE: newer versions of jax may require the additional preamble `JAX_PLATFORMS=cpu`.

 ## Replay Viewer
 After a game has been recorded, you can watch the recording in your browser of choice.
 We recommend Chrome.